ethereum-optimism/design-docs/protocol/operator-fee.md

 * **Alt-DA**: For chains using alt-DA, the `operatorFeeConstant` is useful if there is a relatively constant overhead to posting to another DA layer.
 * **ZK Proving**: For chains with ZK proving, ZKP generation costs are usually proportional to `gasUsed` with a fixed overhead per transaction, making use of both the `operatorFeeConstant` and the `operatorFeeScalar`.
-* **Custom gas token**: For chains with a custom gas token, both operator fee scalars can be useful as a ratio between the cost of the gas token and ETH to balance costs vs. the fee computation.
+* **Custom gas token**: For chains with a custom gas token, both operator fee parameters can be useful as a ratio between the cost of the gas token and ETH to balance costs vs. the fee computation.

 ## Resource Usage